-- Safe pedestrian and vehicular access and, where it is practicable, off-road pedestrian routes provided to the key parts of the village and public transport links; - 2.
-Development should be served by adequate drainage including surface and foul drainage; - 3.
-New development should include on-site infrastructure to support sustainable development.
-This includes but is not limited to measures such as allowing connection to high speed broadband where/when available;
+1. Safe pedestrian and vehicular access and, where it is practicable, off-road pedestrian routes provided to the key parts of the village and public transport links;

-- 4. All development proposals should provide vehicle and cycle parking (including garages) in accordance with the current and relevant County Council standards.
-Provision must also be made for visitors and trades-people and that provision laid out to make a positive contribution to the development and its environment; - 5.
-Support an appropriately landscaped parking area in Church Paddock, as shown on CNDP Map 7 and Fig 4.6, beside the top entrance to the churchyard and coordinate/link with adjacent amenities.
+- 2. Development should be served by adequate drainage including surface and foul drainage; - New development should include on-site infrastructure to support sustainable development.
+This includes but is not limited to measures such as allowing connection to high speed broadband where/when available; - 4.
+All development proposals should provide vehicle and cycle parking (including garages) in accordance with the current and relevant County Council standards.
+Provision must also be made for visitors and tradespeople and that provision laid out to make a positive contribution to the development and its environment; - 5.
+Support an appropriately landscaped parking area in Church Paddock, as shown on CNDP Map 6 and Fig 4.6, beside the top entrance to the churchyard and coordinate/link with adjacent amenities.
 A connection to Footpath 6a should be included as part of the plan.
 Measures must be taken to mitigate effects on the heritage and landscape in the area; - 6.
-Development should not cause adverse effects on highway safety or congestion. - 8 New housing developments should provide electric vehicle charging points.
-There should be at least one charging point per dwelling for houses and for flats with an allocated car parking space.
-For flats which don't have an allocated parking space, provision needs to be made for a shared communal charging point.
+Development should not cause adverse effects on highway safety or congestion.